-The tick clock can be read on any system, master or slave, using direct reads when the device file /dev/rcim/sclk is mapped into the address space of a program.
+The tick clock can be read on any system, master or slave, using direct reads when the device file /dev/rcimN/sclk (where N is the RCIM card number starting from zero) is mapped into the address space of a program.
 See the section "Direct Access to the Clocks" below for details.